OpenFn/ConSoSci/docs/0-key-terms.md

 ---

 # Key Concepts
-These ConSoSci solutions and documentation take for granted that you're familiar with the following key concepts, technology, and terms.
-To better understand the ConSoSci technology stack and template solutions available to support centralized data collection, management, and analysis, please review the following overview.
+ConSoSci offers a robust technology stack and template solutions to support partners with data collection, data management, and analysis.
+To better understand the solution options and value delivered, please read the following overview of key concepts, components, and terms refered throughout the solution documentation and training sessions.

 ## Integration
 The ConSoSci stack provides an _integrated_ solution to support your complete data cycle, from data collection and maangement, to integration and analysis.
 The solution is made of separate components or tools that support different steps in the data cycle.